 - Inorder traversal writes the expressions in the most familiar form from our early schooldays (Infix notation).
 Inorder traversal requires the introduction of parentheses to make the meaning of the expression unique. - Postorder traversal allows us to eliminate nodes once traversed (if we want to deallocate storage, for example check, in the animation above, that you can deallocate each node as soon as it's been visited!).
-This is called Reverse Polish Notation (http://www.hpmuseum.org/rpn.htm), in honor of the Pole Jan Lukasiewicz.
+This is called Reverse Polish Notation, in honor of the Pole Jan Lukasiewicz.

 "Why Did/Does HP Use RPN?

 In the years that followed, computer scientists realized that RPN or postfix notation was very efficient for computer math.
 As a postfix expression is scanned from left to right, operands are simply placed into a last-in, first-out (LIFO) stack and operators may be immediately applied to the operands at the bottom of the stack.
 By contrast, expressions with parentheses and precedence (infix notation) require that operators be delayed until some later point.
 Thus, the compilers on almost all modern computers converted statements to RPN for execution.
 (In fact, some computer manufacturers designed their computers around post-fix notation.)"
+1

 • Preorder traversal represents the expressions in Polish notation (which is what LISP uses (my favorite language)).
 Like postorder, preorder doesn't require parentheses (provided the operators are binary).
 If not all operations are binary, then parentheses creep in, as LISP lovers (and haters!) know only too well....
-Polish polish Exercise #8, p.
-522: draw the expression tree of $$[(6 \div 2) 4] + [(1+x) (5+3)]$$ (and write the expression in prefix and postfix notation).